 Naturally – being owned by chef Hugh Fearnley-Whittingstall – the food is a major draw here.
 Complement your rural setting with a menu of the finest home-grown, local, organic and seasonal ingredients, cooked with love by their talented in-house chefs.

-Unlike many wedding venues, the gorgeous Trevenna in Cornwall offers couples exclusive hire for up to three days, meaning your wedding celebrations can continue for an entire long weekend.
-With that, you’ll have free roam of the garden venue and Threshing Barn at Trevenna, plus there’s 142 acres of Cornish countryside to explore and a handcrafted oak and slate Arbour to marry under outside.
+Unlike some rustic wedding venues in Cornwall, the gorgeous Trevenna offers couples exclusive hire for up to three days.
+With that, you’ll have free roam of the garden venue and Threshing Barn here, plus there’s 142 acres of Cornish countryside to explore and a handcrafted oak and slate Arbour to marry under outside.

 Their barns look stunning all-year-round and you’ll find a magical space to celebrate with up to 150 guests regardless of the weather.
 In keeping with the local, homey feel, your menu will be created on the day by Trevenna’s kitchen from that day’s produce.
 The bars are stocked with local ales, lagers, ciders and a range of Cornwall-made spirits.

-Unlike many rustic wedding venues, Healey Barn was only restored and launched as a venue in 2015.
-Despite its young age, this gorgeous barn wedding venue has plenty to shout about.
-The Long Barn is lit by 100 flickering candles and a canopy of fairy lights for a stunning ceremony space (plus it has a large roaring fire at one end that makes it even more atmospheric in the winter!), while a sun-soaked courtyard transforms into an enchanting evening space with firepits and lanterns.
+Unlike many rustic wedding venues, Healey Barn was only restored and launched as a venue in 2015 - but this gorgeous barn wedding venue has plenty to shout about.
+The Long Barn is lit by 100 candles and fairy lights for a stunning ceremony space, plus it has a large roaring fire in the winter, while a courtyard transforms into an enchanting evening space with firepits and lanterns.

 Not ready to have just one day in the charming exterior and grand interior of Healey Barn?
 They’ve just opened accommodation for up to 34 people in the recently renovated Healey Hall so you and your nearest and dearest can celebrate with breakfast too.
 If you’re looking for a new wedding venue that’s bursting with style, Healy Barn could be the one for you.

-Notley Abbey is a glamorous wedding venue that dates back to the 12th century and was once the home of Laurence Olivier and Vivien Leigh.
+Notley Abbey is a glamorous yet rustic wedding venue in Oxford that dates back to the 12th century and was once the home of Laurence Olivier and Vivien Leigh.
 Set on the Oxfordshire-Buckinghamshire border, this beautiful, rustic wedding venue is one of the finest around.

 For more rustic wedding venue inspiration, be sure to check out our range of effortlessly beautiful barn wedding venues – they’re to die for!